ClickHouse/clickhouse-docs/knowledgebase/calculate-pi-using-sql.md

 # It's Pi Day!
 Let's calculate pi using SQL

 Happy Pi Day!
 We thought it would be fun to calculate pi using SQL queries in ClickHouse.
-Here is what we came up wiht so far...
+Here is what we came up with so far...

-1. This one uses the `numbers_mt` table function, which only takes 40ms to process 1B rows:
+1. This one uses the ClickHouse `numbers_mt` table function to return 1B rows and only takes 40ms to compute the calculation:

 ```sql
 SELECT 4 * sum(if(number % 2, -1, 1) / ((number * 2) + 1))